Trump’s Syrian air strikes: The aftermath, and what we know so far

 Obama must now start focusing on OUR COUNTRY, jobs, healthcare and all of our many problems.
 Forget Syria and make America great again!— Donald J. Trump (@realDonaldTrump) September 11, 2013

-How Russia has responded
+How Canada has responded

+Canadian officials said Friday that the federal government would have more to say about the missile attack.
+A spokesperson for National Defence in Ottawa said Canadian Forces personnel were not involved in the missile strike.
+Global Affairs issued a corresponding statement saying Canada “continues to condemn in the strongest of terms chemical weapons attacks against Syrian civilians” and that Canadian officials have “been in touch” with their U.S. counterparts.
-The Kremlin reacted to the U.S. strikes on Syria as an “aggression against sovereign state in violation of international law,” and the Russian military said it will help Syria beef up its air defences.

-Putin’s spokesman Dmitry Peskov said in Friday’s statement carried by Russian news agencies that Putin believes that the U.S. has dealt the strikes under “far-fetched pretext.”
+Russia: The Kremlin reacted to the U.S. strikes on Syria as an “aggression against sovereign state in violation of international law,” and the Russian military said it will help Syria beef up its air defences.
+President Vladimir Putin’s spokesman Dmitry Peskov said in Friday’s statement carried by Russian news agencies that Putin believes that the U.S. has dealt the strikes under “far-fetched pretext.”
 Russia has argued that the death of civilians in the Syrian town of Khan Sheikhoun on Tuesday resulted from Syrian forces hitting a rebel chemical arsenal there.

+Iran: Tehran condemned the U.S. missile strike on Syria, saying the “unilateral action is dangerous, destructive and violates the principles of international law.”
+That’s according to Foreign Ministry spokesman Bahram Ghasemi.
+He made the comments in a report carried Friday by the semi-official ISNA news agency.
+Iran’s hard-line paramilitary Revolutionary Guard is deeply involved in the war.

 What does this mean in Syria?